qlands/onadata/install.md

       Quit the server with CONTROL-C.

 Using the Internet browser go to http://127.0.0.1:8000/  You will see the OnaData front page.
 Test the long in page with the super user.

+If you are installing OnaData in an Ubuntu server (for example at AWS) you may need to change the IP address and port:

+    python manage.py runserver x.x.x.x:port_number

+Please not that for AWS you need to enable the port in the security profiles.

 ## compile api docs
     cd docs